An inexact LPA for DC composite optimization and application to matrix completions with outliers: Introduction

 \subsection{Main contributions}

-The first contribution of this work is to propose an inexact LPA with a global convergence certificate for problem \eqref{prob}, which in each step computes an inexact minimizer of a strongly convex majorization constructed by the linearization of the inner $F$ and $G$ at the current iterate $x^k$ and the concave function $-\vartheta_2$ at $G(x^k)$.
-We justify that the generated iterate sequence converges to a stationary point in the sense of Definition \ref{spoint-def} under Assumptions \ref{ass0}-\ref{ass1} and the KL property of a potential function $\Xi$ defined in \eqref{Xi-fun}, and if in addition the function $\Xi$ has the KL property of exponent $p\in[1/2,1)$ at the stationary point, the convergence has a local R-linear rate for $p=1/2$ and a sublinear rate for $p\in(1/2,1)$.
-The stationary point in Definition \ref{spoint-def} is stronger than those obtained from the above DCAs, PLMs and SCP method but weaker than the d-stationary point.
-When $\vartheta_2\equiv 0$ and $h\equiv 0$, our iLPA is an inexact version of the composite Gauss-Newton method in \cite{Pauwels16}, so the obtained convergence results extends that of \cite{Pauwels16} via a different analysis technique.
+This work aims at developing a practical algorithm with a full convergence certificate for the challenging DC composite problem \eqref{prob}.
+Its main contributions are summarized as follows. \begin{itemize} \item We propose an inexact LPA with a full convergence certificate for the problem \eqref{prob}.
+It computes in each step an inexact minimizer of a strongly convex majorization constructed by the linearization of the inner $F$ and $G$ at the current iterate $x^k$ and the concave function $-\vartheta_2$ at $G(x^k)$.
+The generated iterate sequence is proved to converge to a stationary point in the sense of Definition \ref{spoint-def} under Assumptions \ref{ass0}-\ref{ass2} and the KL property of a potential function $\Xi$ defined in \eqref{Xi-fun}.
+As discussed in Section \ref{sec2.1}, the stationary point in Definition \ref{spoint-def} is stronger than those obtained with the above DCAs, PLMs and SCP method, and it becomes the best d-stationary point when $\vartheta_2$ is smooth.
+When $\vartheta_2\equiv 0$ and $h\equiv 0$, our iLPA is an inexact version of the composite Gauss-Newton method in \cite{Pauwels16}, so the convergence results extend that of \cite{Pauwels16} via a different analysis technique.
+To the best of our knowledge, this is the first practical inexact LPA for DC composite problems to satisfy the full convergence certificate of iterate sequences.
+Though the DC composite problem in \cite{LeThi23} is more general than \eqref{prob}, their algorithm requires solving exactly a (strongly) convex program at each iteration and lacks the full convergence guarantee of the iterate sequence even for \eqref{prob}.